cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 }
 ```

-And update the `GetSimulatorVersion` method to return the version number.
+Update the `GetSimulatorVersion` method to return the version number.
 ```csharp
 public string GetSimulatorVersion()
 {
     return _version;
 }
 ```

-Try to run the connector, you should see the version number in Fusion.
+When you run the connector, you'll see the version number in [CDF](https://fusion.cognite.com/).

 ![Simulator version](../images/simulator-version.png)